 - Music—Students in Grades 1-6 receive two 30-minute music classes each week.
 Kindergarten students have music instruction for one 30-minute period per week.

 - Art—Students in Grades 1-6 participate in one 60-minute art class every week.
-The elements of art and principles of design are taught using a variety of media.

 The following resources are available in support of or in addition to the instructional programs listed above: